IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

 <a id="standalone"></a>

-### Option 1: Run the application as a standalone application
+## Option 1: Run the application as a standalone application

-Now you're ready to launch the application.

-You can run the application as a standalone application, meaning it will not be distributed across processes but will be a single process.
+This means that you run the application as a single process.
 This is useful for debugging and testing.

 In the Project Explorer, expand the **TradesApp** project.
 Expand the **application** node, right-click **TradesAppCloud**.
 Select **Launch** \> **Launch Active Build Config as Standalone**.